Pasture-to-Table Dining Arrives in Vail

-The carefully curated Slope Room winter menu rolls out December 18 when the 126-seat restaurant opens inside of the new Gravity Haus Vail.
+The carefully curated Slope Room winter menu has officially rolled out in our 126-seat restaurant opens inside of the new Gravity Haus Vail.
 Modeled after a traditional mountain steakhouse — with apps, soups, salads and composed dishes of pork, chicken, leg of lamb and steaks paired with specialty sides and sauces — the pasture-to-table restaurant in the center of Vail Village calls on refined ingredients and simple, clean flavors.

 While building out menus this fall, chef and team would ask three foundational questions:

 - Is it good for you?

 “When you’re spending your money with us, you know all your dollars are being spent in a conscious and environmental way,” says Chef Alberto.
 Slope Room is forming true partnerships with farmers, meeting them and seeing how and where animals are sustainably raised.
 The term “farm to table,” chef says, has lost its luster and true significance after being thrown around loosely over the past decade.
 Slope Room’s pasture-to-table concept aims to dig deeper and get back to clean ingredient-sourcing basics.